 The Crown Estate Board is steered by its Chairman, supported by its Chief Executive.
-With the exception of the Chief Executive, all Board members are non-executives.
+With the exception of the Chief Executive and the Chief Financial Officer, all Board members are non-executives.
 The members of the Executive Committee (including the General Counsel and Company Secretary) also always attend Board meetings.

-The Chief Executive, Alison Nimmo, is responsible for directing and promoting the profitable operation and enhancement of The Crown Estate.
-Her duties include responsibility for the development of The Crown Estate and its effective operation, strategic planning, ensuring implementation of objectives, policies and strategies approved by the Board, including sustainability targets and objectives, being responsible for public relations and acting as the Treasury's appointed Accounting Officer for The Crown Estate.
+The Chief Executive, Dan Labbad, is responsible for directing and promoting the profitable operation and enhancement of The Crown Estate.
+His duties include responsibility for the development of The Crown Estate and its effective operation, strategic planning, ensuring implementation of objectives, policies and strategies approved by the Board, including sustainability targets and objectives, being responsible for public relations and acting as the Treasury's appointed Accounting Officer for The Crown Estate.